amin07/FineHand/README.md

 ## Network 2 : Recurrent Sign recognition network

+In this training, the input hand-patch videos are used to extract hand features using the trained model in the previous step.
+The all hand feature embeddings are first save into temporary direcotry and the sign recognition models are trained on those embeddings.
+Finally, the temporary directory is being cleaned.

 ### Training and Evaluation
 The lstm based sign recognition model will be trained and show maximum test accuracy on following commands,